CHRONIC GRIEF IS REAL

 There are times when I almost feel overwhelmed by grief when memories of my son come to mind.
 These waves of grief seem to wash over me like a flood.

-But when that happens, I try to catch myself and remember that God has ordained all the days of our lives.
-All my worrying or complaining or anger won’t bring Stephen back.
-And though I miss him very much, I know he is with his Savior and in no pain.
+When that does happen, I try to catch myself and remember that God has ordained all the days of our lives.
+All my worrying or complaining or anger won’t bring Stephen back — and though I miss him very much, I know he is with his Savior and in no pain.
 The grief will always be there, but it will be tempered with joy, knowing that my son is free.
 I think of all the special memories and cherish them in my heart.

 GRIEVING IS CHRONIC AND SHOULD BE ACKNOWLEDGED AND FELT